 - Eco-friendly – A solar heat pump can produce between 3 and 5 times the amount of energy than the electricity needed to power it

-- Low carbon footprint – Seeing as not much energy is required, solar heat pumps emit few greenhouse gases
+- Low carbon footprint – Solar heat pumps emit few greenhouse gases

-- Works in winter – Along with the ability to work in low temperatures, a solar heat pump also features an electric assist for extremely cold conditions
+- Works in winter -, A solar heat pump also features an electric assist for extremely cold conditions

 - Works in summer – With a solar heat pump using air instead of the sun, there is no danger of overheating during summer

-- Ease of installation – As opposed to other systems, a solar heat pump does not require panels or roof space
+- Ease of installation -, A solar heat pump does not require panels or roof space

-- Convenient – For added convenience, you can connect a solar heat pump to standard electric hot water system connections
+- Convenient – You can connect a solar heat pump to standard electric hot water system connections

 - Government rebate – Solar heat pumps still attract Renewable Energy Certificates (RECs, now known as STCs)